Andrey0304/InSpace/README.md

 # ETL Pipeline and Dockerization Project

 This project involves designing and implementing an ETL (Extract, Transform, Load) pipeline to handle various data-related operations.
 The pipeline includes importing CSV data into a MySQL database, calculating aggregate data and storing it in a PostgreSQL database, Dockerizing the ETL application, and using Docker Compose to deploy both MySQL and PostgreSQL databases and run the ETL code within containers.
-Additionally, we will discuss optional components like Grafana for monitoring.
+Additionally, we created optional components like Grafana for monitoring.

 ## Table of Contents
 - [Project Overview](#project-overview)